Woomymy/kelp/README.md

 #### Debian GNU/Linux

-Kelpdot is aviable in repo `https://apt.woomy.ovh` [installation guide](https://apt.woomy.ovh)
+Kelpdot is avaible in repo `https://apt.woomy.ovh` [installation guide](https://apt.woomy.ovh)

 #### Arch GNU/Linux

-KelpDot is aviable on the AUR as `kelpdot-bin`
+KelpDot is avaible on the AUR as `kelpdot-bin`

 #### Gentoo GNU/Linux

-KelpDot is aviable in the [Woomy-overlay](https://github.com/Woomymy/Woomy-overlay)
+KelpDot is avaible in the [Woomy-overlay](https://github.com/Woomymy/Woomy-overlay)